srdsoumya/Test/README.md

 ![Logo of the project](https://upload.wikimedia.org/wikipedia/commons/9/95/Infosys_logo.svg)

 # AWS-DynamoDB-Java-Blueprint
-> Only Java without knowing AWS cloud.
+> Less code more power without knowing AWS cloud.

 This is a reusable AWS Java tech component can be used as maven dependency for other projects.
 It integrated with aws sdk and provide commonly and frequently used functions with additional scope,